seenbeomlee/SeenbleeTube/Challenge/README.md

 # Difference between 'Date.now' & 'Date.now()'

 > Date.now() executes the function immediately, but Date.now waits for the function to be called.

+# Webpack

+> Webpack is a module bundler
+> 'Webpack' is the package we use in a file & 'Webpack-Cli' is package we use in the console
+> by default, when we call it, webpack looks for webpack.config.js
+> In webpack, "entry" is a path to the root file of our app & "output" is a path to the directory where all the transformed assets should go.
+> In webpack, "modules" object allows us to specify different transformations for different file formats.
+> We can teach our webpack how to transform the files by Using 'loaders'.

+# Webpack - Rules

+> In the 'rules' array inside of the "modules" object, We can write all the transform instructions for webpack
+> How many rules that loaders can have? > Min 1.
+Max Infinite.

+# Loaders are used from last to first